 3 copies in one building, 3 copies in the other

-However, if a meteorite strikes the datacenter, it won’t matter how many different nodes your data is, it will be still lost!
+However, if a meteorite strikes the data center, it won’t matter how many different nodes your data is in, it will be still lost!

-Microsoft, however, has thought it through and created a GRS - Geo-Redundancy Storage.
-You will have 6 copies of your data in 2 different regions, hundreds of miles away one from another.
+For this reason, Microsoft created a GRS - Geo-Redundancy Storage.
+With it, You have 6 copies of your data in 2 different regions, hundreds of miles apart.

 Read-Access Geo-Redundant Storage

-Read-access geo-redundant storage gives you read-only access to your data in the secondary location, in addition to the replication across two regions provided by GRS.
+Read-Access Geo-Redundant storage gives you read-only access to your data at the secondary location, in addition to the dual region replication provided by GRS.
 The secondary endpoint is similar to the primary endpoint but adds a suffix to the account name.
-That is to say, myaccount.blob.core.windows.net turns into myaccount-secondary.blob.core.windows.net.
+For example, myaccount.blob.core.windows.net turns into myaccount-secondary.blob.core.windows.net.

 Zone Redundant Storage

-Zone-redundant storage (ZRS) replicates your data asynchronously across data centers within one or two regions in addition to storing three replicas similar to LRS.
-Data stored in ZRS is durable even if the primary data center is unavailable.
-ZRS is only available for block blobs and cannot be converted to LRS or GRS (or vice versa).
+Zone-redundant storage (ZRS) asynchronously replicates your data across data centers in one or two regions in addition to storing three replicas similarly to LRS.
+The data stored in ZRS is durable even if the primary data center is unavailable thus.
+ZRS is only available for block blobs and cannot be converted to LRS or GRS or vice versa.

 Disk Storage Redundancy

 The next step is to configure continuous replication for your VMs.
-That way data writes on the VM disks are continuously transferred to the cache storage account in the target location.
+Thus data written on the VM disks is continuously transferred to the cache storage account at the target location.
 Site Recovery processes the data and sends it to the target storage account.

 After the data is processed, recovery points are generated in the target storage account every few minutes.
 If your main setup fails somehow, new virtual machines will be initiated in the target region and the cache storage account will ensure that your data is intact.